dotnet/Open-XML-SDK/README.md

 For latests changes, please see the [changelog](CHANGELOG.md)

-Package currently supports the following targets:
+The package currently supports the following frameworks:

-- .NET 3.5
-- .NET 4.0
+- .NET Framework 3.5+
-- .NET 4.6
+- .NET Standard 1.3+
-- .NET Standard 1.3
+- .NET Core 1.0+
-- .NET Standard 2.0.
+- .NET 5+
+- Mono 4.6+
+- Xamarin.iOS 10.0+
+- Xamarin.Mac 3.0+
+- Xamarin.Android 7.0+
+- UWP 10.0+
+- Unity 2018.1+

+For details on platform support, please see the docs at https://docs.microsoft.com/en-us/dotnet/standard/net-standard.

 If You Have Problems
 --------------------